 Now, you’re ready to perform queries.

 In the previous example, we only deployed a single instance of PostgreSQL for development purposes.
-If you want a more enterprise-ready solution, you could:
+For production and hybrid cloud environments, you could use:

-Use the Bitnami PostgreSQL Deployment offerings: Bitnami supports multiple types of deployments (including helm) and supports many configuration options for large-scale deployments.
+- Bitnami PostgreSQL Deployment: Bitnami supports multiple types of deployments (including Helm, a Kubernetes community-maintained package manager) and supports many configuration options for large-scale deployments.

-Use the Zalando PostgreSQL Operator offering: This is a high-availability solution from Zalando that relies on their existing Patroni -based cluster template.
+- Zalando PostgreSQL Operator: This is a high-availability Kubernetes operator that relies on their existing Patroni-based cluster template.

-Learn more about how Sumo Logic can help with your Kubernetes monitoring.
+Learn how Sumo Logic can help with your Kubernetes monitoring.